czhongyu/programming1/styleguide/README.md

 Notice how:

-1. the first line starts with /**;
+1. the first line starts with `/**`;
-1. the last line ends with */; and
+1. the last line ends with `*/`; and
-1. all of the asterisks (*) between those lines line up perfectly in a column.
+1. all of the asterisks `*` between those lines line up perfectly in a column.

-Atop each of your functions (except, perhaps, main), meanwhile, should be multi-line comments that summarize what your function, as in:
+Atop each of your functions (except, perhaps, `main`), meanwhile, should be multi-line comments that summarize what your function, as in:

 ```
 /**